Tutorial: Circuit-based Electromagnetic Transient Simulation: Introduction

 \section{Introduction}

 This document is a tutorial to help students and working professionals learn the inner workings of tools that perform electromagnetic transient (EMT) simulations.
+The tutorial uses circuit-theory based approach to EMT simulation.
 The tutorial is introductory in that it shows the workings through two simple examples and expects the reader to build expertise through more detailed readings.
 Nonetheless, this document is an excellent first step for anyone interested in the subject, especially those interested in building their own tools.

-Before we dive into EMT models and simulation, it is pertinent to discuss the two types of commonly performed time-domain simulations in the power community:
+Before we dive into EMT models and simulation, it is pertinent to discuss and differentiate between the two types of commonly performed time-domain simulations in the power community:

-\begin{itemize} \item \textbf{Transient Stability:} Performs time-domain simulations on balanced networks (only positive sequence components).
-It does not include network impedance response and models them moving from one steady-state to another instantaneously.
-Therefore transient stability frameworks model the network constraints with single-frequency power flow equations. \item \textbf{Electromagnetic Transient Simulation:} Works exactly as circuit-simulation tools (for instance, SPICE and CADENCE).
-It models all three phases, including the transient response for the network impedance components. \end{itemize}
+\begin{itemize} \item \textbf{Transient Stability (TS):} Performs time-domain simulations on balanced networks (only positive sequence components).
+It does not include network impedance transient response and models them moving from one steady state to another instantaneously.
+Therefore transient stability frameworks model the network constraints with algebraic equations and only model the injection components and controls with differential algebraic equations.
+TS is also sometimes called root-mean-squared (RMS) transient analysis.
+These have been traditionally the workhorse for system-wide time-domain power grid analysis. \item \textbf{Electromagnetic Transient Simulation:} Works exactly as circuit-simulation tools (for instance, SPICE and CADENCE).
+It models all three phases, including the transient response for the network impedance components.
+The industry demand for large-scale EMTs is growing rapidly due to the recent events involving power electronics devices. \end{itemize}

 This document focuses on electromagnetic transient simulation.
 These are becoming increasingly common (with significant active research) due to the introduction of inverter-based resources on the grid.
-The document provides a step-by-step tutorial on running an EMT simulation for simple networks from the first principles.
+The document provides a step-by-step tutorial on performing an EMT simulation for simple networks from the first principles.
 It uses concepts from circuit simulation, Newton-Raphson, and numerical integration with difference methods.
 Good references to brush up on these topics are \cite{circuit_simulation_pileggi},\cite{newton}, and \cite{numerical_integration}.
+The document does not discuss modeling controls in EMT but provides sufficient background such that it can be tackled as the next step.